 - assisted living facilities

 The LTC-CIP provides a standardized measure of the basic knowledge, skills and abilities expected of professionals working in the field.
-Successful long-term care infection prevention certification indicates competence in the practice of infection prevention and control within a long-term care setting.

 The LTC-CIP is offered worldwide.
 The exam is an objective, multiple-choice examination consisting of 150 questions.
 135 of these questions are used to compute the score.

 Section 1: 90 Minutes

 Candidate Break: 16 Minutes

 An optional, 16-minute scheduled break is built into the examination after 90 minutes.
 The first 75 questions must be completed in 90 minutes.
 When you are in the first 90-minute section of the examination, you will receive three timer alert warnings before the break begins.
 An alert will appear at 30, 15, and 5 minutes indicating the time remaining in that section.
 You will not be able to return to the first section of the examination after the break.
 If you decide to take the optional candidate break, please ensure you are returned to your seat before the 16 minutes has expired.
 You will have to allow time (5-6 minutes) to complete the standard check-in procedures when you return to the examination.
 You are not allowed to use any electronic devices or phones during breaks.
 Emergency/unscheduled breaks will be documented and any activity that is deemed unusual by the proctor will be documented.
 If the proctor observes a candidate leaving the testing environment for any reason you may be subject to:

 -results being placed on hold or withdrawn